lanrendev/starter-template/README.md

 # Starter

 A [Nuxt.js](https://github.com/nuxt/nuxt.js) starter project template without the distraction of a complicated development environment.
+And this is an HTTPS version.
+If you don't need HTTPS, please use the original one - [nuxt-community/starter-template](https://github.com/nuxt-community/starter-template).

 Live demo: https://starter.nuxtjs.org